Place content here. This is a site-wide alert banner.

 3301 PR.01 Travel Arrangements for University Business

-- 6 – Air Travel Supported by A Sponsored Award
+- Air Travel Supported by a Sponsored Award

 Reservations for Non-Employees

-The University will pay for reasonable travel expenses incurred by non-employees, including University visitors, who are traveling on University business, as defined in Travel Policy 3301.
+The University will pay for reasonable travel expenses incurred by non-employees, including University visitors, who are traveling on University business, as defined in Policy 3301 Travel on University Business.

 Travel arrangements can be facilitated in one of the following two ways:

-- Departmental travel arranger obtains Request to set up a Meeting or Traveler Group form from the Yale Travel Management website or the travel office at 203-432-9962 to set up a customized group or meeting.
+2. Departmental travel arranger obtains Request to set up a Meeting or Traveler Group from the Yale Travel Management website or the travel office at (203) 432-9962 to set up a customized group or meeting.
 Once the group is set up the traveler may self-book online, or call an Egencia agent for assistance.